Wavertree: Education

-There are a number of both primary and secondary schools in this densely populated area of Liverpool.
-In addition to the aforementioned Blue Coat School, Royal School for the Blind, and King David High School, there is also Wavertree Church of England School, which was renamed from Trinity District in the 1990s.
-The school celebrated its 150th birthday in September 2017.
-There is another primary school on South Drive called Our Lady of Good Help.
-This used to be located in Chestnut Grove next to our Lady's Roman Catholic Church, which is now facing re-development.
+There are several primary and secondary schools in this densely populated area of Liverpool.
+In addition to the aforementioned Blue Coat School, Royal School for the Blind and King David High School, there is also Wavertree Church of England School, which was renamed from Trinity District in the 1990s; it celebrated its 150th birthday in September 2017.

+There is another primary school on South Drive called Our Lady of Good Help, which used to be located in Chestnut Grove next to our Lady's Roman Catholic Church, which is now facing redevelopment.
 St Clare's Roman Catholic Primary School is also situated off Smithdown Road.